athena-framework/website/docs/components/README.md

 ### 1. Request Event

-The very first event that is dispatched is the [ART::Events::Request](https://athena-framework.github.io/athena/Athena/Routing/Events/Request.html) event and can have a variety of listeners.
-The primary purpose of this event is to create an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) directly, or to add information to the requests' attributes; a simple key/value store tied to request instance accessible via `HTTP::Request#attributes`.
+The very first event that is dispatched is the [ART::Events::Request][Athena::Routing::Events::Request] event and can have a variety of listeners.
+The primary purpose of this event is to create an [ART::Response][Athena::Routing::Response] directly, or to add information to the requests' attributes; a simple key/value store tied to request instance accessible via `HTTP::Request#attributes`.

-In some cases the listener may have enough information to return an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) immediately.
-An example of this would be the [ART::Listeners::CORS](https://athena-framework.github.io/athena/Athena/Routing/Listeners/CORS.html) listener.
+In some cases the listener may have enough information to return an [ART::Response][Athena::Routing::Response] immediately.
+An example of this would be the [ART::Listeners::CORS][Athena::Routing::Listeners::CORS] listener.
 If enabled it is able to return a `CORS` preflight response even before routing is invoked.

 !!! warning
-    If an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html) is returned at this stage, the flow of the request skips directly to the [response](#5-response-event) event.
+    If an [ART::Response][Athena::Routing::Response] is returned at this stage, the flow of the request skips directly to the [response](#5-response-event) event.
 Future `Request` event listeners will not be invoked either.

 Another use case for this event is populating additional data into the request's attributes; such as the locale or format of the request.

 !!! example "Request event in Athena"
-    This is the event that [ART::Listeners::Routing](https://athena-framework.github.io/athena/Athena/Routing/Listeners/Routing.html) listens on to determine which [ART::Controller](https://athena-framework.github.io/athena/Athena/Routing/Controller.html)/[ART::Action](https://athena-framework.github.io/athena/Athena/Routing/Action.html) pair should handle the request.
+    This is the event that [ART::Listeners::Routing][Athena::Routing::Listeners::Routing] listens on to determine which [ART::Controller][Athena::Routing::Controller]/[ART::Action][Athena::Routing::Action] pair should handle the request.

-    See [ART::Controller](https://athena-framework.github.io/athena/Athena/Routing/Controller.html) for more details on routing.
+    See [ART::Controller][Athena::Routing::Controller] for more details on routing.

 ### 2. Action Event

-The next event to be dispatched is the [ART::Events::Action](https://athena-framework.github.io/athena/Athena/Routing/Events/Action.html) event, assuming a response was not already returned within the [request](#1-request-event) event.
+The next event to be dispatched is the [ART::Events::Action][Athena::Routing::Events::Action] event, assuming a response was not already returned within the [request](#1-request-event) event.
 This event is dispatched after the related controller/action pair is determined, but before it is executed.
-This event is intended to be used when a listener requires information from the related [ART::Action](https://athena-framework.github.io/athena/Athena/Routing/Action.html); such as reading custom annotations off of it via the [Config](./config.md) component.
+This event is intended to be used when a listener requires information from the related [ART::Action][Athena::Routing::Action]; such as reading custom annotations off of it via the [Config](./config.md) component.

 !!! example "Action event in Athena"
-    This is the event that [ART::Listeners::ParamConverter](https://athena-framework.github.io/athena/Athena/Routing/Listeners/ParamConverter.html) and [ART::Listeners::ParamFetcher](https://athena-framework.github.io/athena/Athena/Routing/Listeners/ParamFetcher.html) listen on to apply custom conversion logic via an [ART::ParamConverterInterface](https://athena-framework.github.io/athena/Athena/Routing/ParamConverterInterface.html), or resolve request parameters such as [ART::QueryParam](https://athena-framework.github.io/athena/Athena/Routing/QueryParam.html)s.
+    This is the event that [ART::Listeners::ParamConverter][Athena::Routing::Listeners::ParamConverter] and [ART::Listeners::ParamFetcher][Athena::Routing::Listeners::ParamFetcher] listen on to apply custom conversion logic via an [ART::ParamConverterInterface][Athena::Routing::ParamConverterInterface], or resolve request parameters such as [ART::QueryParam][Athena::Routing::QueryParam]s.

 ### 3. Invoke the Controller Action